zoobab/tjtag-arduino/README.md

 * Command: ```./tjtag -erase:nvram /wiggler /noreset```
 * Notes: It did not work without ``` /wiggle /noreset ```.
 Chip identification worked fine.

+### Links

+* See a similar project using UrJTAG (available for Linux, OSX, or Windows) and an Arduino: https://github.com/zoobab/urjtag_arduiggler